Antibiotics in PANS

 If the initial improvement stems partly from microbiome modulation, it makes sense that the effect might fade.
 Over time, antibiotic pressure can:

-• Select for resistant or pro-inflammatory species.
+Select for resistant or pro-inflammatory species.

-• Allow fungal or opportunistic bacterial overgrowth.
+Allow fungal or opportunistic bacterial overgrowth.

-• Reduce beneficial species that normally produce SCFAs and maintain gut barrier integrity.
+Reduce beneficial species that normally produce SCFAs and maintain gut barrier integrity.

-As microbial diversity narrows, systemic inflammation may gradually re-emerge, and the neuropsychiatric symptoms return — even if the original infection remains absent.
+As microbial diversity narrows, systemic inflammation may gradually re-emerge, and the neuropsychiatric symptoms return—even if the original infection remains absent.

 4. Implications for Treatment

-Recognizing the microbiome’s role doesn’t negate antibiotics’ usefulness but reframes them as a double-edged tool.
-For some children, a short antibiotic course may break an inflammatory cycle; for others, prolonged exposure can perpetuate dysbiosis and instability.After antibiotics, strategies that restore microbial balance —fermented foods, diets low in processed foors (esp white flour, white sugar, and white milk), or specific diets (eg gluten free) may help sustain the shift in the microbiome for sustained improvement.
+After antibiotics, strategies that restore microbial balance—such as fermented foods, diets low in processed foods (especially white flour, white sugar, and white milk), or specific diets (e.g., gluten-free)—may help sustain the shift in the microbiome for sustained improvement.
 Controlled clinical trials are still needed, but this integrative model aligns with what many clinicians observe at the bedside.

 5. The Takeaway

 Antibiotics in PANS/PANDAS likely act through more than just germ-killing.
 By reshaping the gut microbiome and, in turn, the immune signals that reach the brain, they can transiently shift the inflammatory tone that drives symptoms.
-Understanding and supporting that microbiome-immune-brain connection may be key to achieving more durable recovery — with or without ongoing antibiotics.
+Understanding and supporting that microbiome-immune-brain connection may be key to achieving more durable recovery—with or without ongoing antibiotics.